-SLO 3 is assessed through a final project in EDAL 7170 (course not yet offered).
-The assessment is evaluated using a rubric and survey, and the benchmark performance is a cumulative mean score of 80%.
-As this is a new program expecting its first graduating class in May 2020, this course will be offered during the 2020-2021 academic year.
+SLO 3 is assessed by the final project in EDAL 7170 (course not yet offered; will begin being offered Summer 2021.
+The assessment will be evaluated using a rubric and survey, and the benchmark performance is a cumulative mean score of 80%.